greltel/ABAP-PROJECTS/README.md

 ## Motivation for doing a Project based Repository

 The motivation for creating the repository was our desire to share our knowledge and our progress in ABAP.
+Any suggestions are always welcome regarding code optimization or the addition of new functions.
+We strongly believe that because there are not many ABAP developers worldwide, our

 ## Contributors-Developers

 The repository was created by George Drakos and Dimitris Valouxis.
 We are both ABAP developers seeking to learn and develop our skills in ABAP area.

 ## Design Goals